abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Implies identity](../05_logic/implies_identity.svg)

 Does this make sense?
-Of course it does: in fact, we just proved one of the most famous laws in logic (called the law of identity, as per Aristotel), namely that $A → A$ is always true, or that everything follows from itself.
+Of course it does: in fact, we just proved one of the most famous laws in logic (called the law of identity, as per Aristotle), namely that $A → A$ is always true, or that everything follows from itself.

 And what happens if $A$ implies $B$ in any model, i.e. if $A \models B$ (semantic consequence)?
 In this case, $A$ would be below $B$ in our Hasse diagram (e.g. $A$ is the blue ball and $B$ is the orange one).
 Then the situation is somewhat similar to the previous case: $A ∧ X → B$ will be true, no matter what $X$ is (simply because $A$ already implies $B$, by itself).
 And so $A → B$ will again correspond to the $\top$ object.